Abdalhadi-Al-Sakbani/Abdalhadi-Al-Sakbani/README.md

 - 👀 I’m interested in AI and Game development
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on some python projects to improve our skills together
-- 📫 How to reach me by emial (abd.sakbani@outlook.com)
+- 📫 How to reach me by email (abd.sakbani@outlook.com)

 <!---
 Abdalhadi-Al-Sakbani/Abdalhadi-Al-Sakbani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.